-In response to the removal of dual credit enrollment limitations in 2015 and the subsequent growth in the number of students participating in dual enrollment programs, House Bill 1638 requires the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB) to develop statewide goals for dual enrollment programs.
-The bill also requires a dual enrollment program agreement between a school district and a public college or university to include specific program goals, establish what credits students may earn under the program, describe the supports and guidance that the district and college or university will provide to students, and state the sources of funding for courses in the program.
-Senate Bill 1091 restricts the courses that institutions may offer under a dual credit enrollment program to those in the core curriculum of the college or university providing college credit, a career or technical education course, or a course in a foreign language.
+In response to the removal of dual-credit enrollment limitations in 2015 and the subsequent growth in the number of students participating in dual enrollment programs, House Bill 1638 requires the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB) to develop statewide goals for dual enrollment programs.
+The bill also requires a dual enrollment program agreement between a school district and a public college or university to include specific program goals, establish what credits may be earned under the program, describe the student supports and guidance that will be provided and state the sources of funding for courses in the program.
+Senate Bill 1091 restricts the courses that institutions may offer under a dual-credit enrollment program to courses in the core curriculum of the college or university providing college credit, a career or technical education course, or a course in foreign language.

 Legislators approved House Bill 2087 to prohibit private website and software providers from using student information gathered for school purposes to target advertising at students or to create profiles of individual students.
-While the bill prohibits private website and software from renting or selling student information, they may provide information, with parental consent, to help students obtain employment, postsecondary education or financial aid; they also may disclose student information for legal and regulatory compliance purposes or legitimate research purposes.
+While private website and software providers are prohibited from renting or selling student information, they are allowed to provide information, with parental consent, to help students obtain employment, postsecondary education or financial aid; they also may disclose student information for legal and regulatory compliance purposes or legitimate research purposes.

 Senate Bill 179 includes cyberbullying in the definition of bullying, and permits school districts to establish bullying prevention and mediation policies.
 The legislation specifies that a school district or charter school may place a student in an alternative education program or expel the student if he or she engages in bullying that encourages the victim to commit suicide, incites violence against another student by a group, or involves the release of intimate visual material of another student.
-In addition, TEA must maintain online resources to assist school employees in working with students with mental health conditions.
+In addition, TEA is required to maintain online resources to assist school employees in working with students with mental health conditions.